2134689/CVIP-DATA-SCIENCE/README.md

 **Requirements**
 To run the analysis code, you'll need the following:

-Python 3.x
+Python 3.x,
-Jupyter Notebook
+Jupyter Notebook,
-pandas
+pandas,
-matplotlib
+matplotlib,
-seaborn
+seaborn,
-scikit-learn (for sentiment analysis, if applicable) You can install the required Python packages using pip or conda.
+You can install the required Python packages using pip or conda.

 **Code Structure**